OsirianOne71/MQ-Sensors/README.md

 ---

-### **REMOTE MACHINE(S) INSTALLION OF FILES, CONFIGURE SETTINGS FOR REMOTE ACCESS**
+### **REMOTE MACHINE(S) INSTALLATION OF FILES, CONFIGURE SETTINGS FOR REMOTE ACCESS**

-**Now that you should be able to set up the configuration using 'settings.py' that will configure "live_plot.py" to the mounted SSHFS path (e.g., `~/pi_logs/sensor_log.csv`) *or windows location that you set up similar* and read the log file as if it were local!
-Continue with the instructions below for the python file setup**
+**Now that you should be able to set up the configuration using 'settings.py' that will configure "live_plot.py" to the mounted SSHFS path (e.g., `~/pi_logs/sensor_log.csv`) *or windows location that you set up similarly* and read the log file as if it were local!
+Continue with the instructions below for the Python file setup**

 1. You will need to create a folder to run scripts and store settings on your remote machine.
 Here is a suggestion, please alter as needed.

 **NOTE:** You can either
-   1. Clone the repository again ( if space is an issue you may delete the files you do not need)
+   1. Clone the repository again ( if space is an issue, you may delete the files you do not need)
-   2. Creata a folder and copy the below below files into
+   2. Create a folder and copy the files below into it
-      -  Linux:   /home/<your pi username>/MQ135-AirQuality/
+      - Linux:   */home/**rpi-username**/MQ-Sensors/*
-      - Windows: C:/Users/<your windows username>/MQ135-AirQuality/
+      - Windows: *C:/Users/**windows-username**/MQ-Sensors/*

-2. Copy these files from the RPI or if you cloned the repostory you can just keep the files listed below:
+2. Copy these files from the RPI, or if you cloned the repository, you can just keep the files listed below:

    configuration.json
    live_plot.py